 And the fact is you never really know where things are going to head.
 We're going to recommend that you opt for the most universal lube possible.
 Pick one which is perfect for PIV sex, and just as useful if you want to take things in a different direction.
 Go water-based, so that you'll be OK with condoms or toys, you're not going to irritate the tongue if that happens to come into play or any other other parts involved if you're not yet sure of any allergies, and you won't have any trouble washing your sheets afterwards.
 Go medium consistency, rather than something super thick or annoyingly runny.

-Vegan friendly, condom-compatible, and super-slippy with a simple formulation, this water-based lube is about as universal as lubes get.
-It's perfect for PIV sex, and equally great if you want to apply it to a toy or two.
+Vegan friendly, condom-compatible, and super-slippy with a simple formulation, the Lovehoney Enjoy water-based lube is about as universal as lubes get.
+It's perfect for penis-in-vagina sex, and equally great if you want to apply it to a toy or two (it won't degrade silicone).
 In the 250ml bottle version there's plenty to go around, too.

 Best lube for anal sex